sreejith7676/kernel-GKI/Documentation/filesystems/f2fs.rst

 			 hide up to all remaining free space.
-The actual space that would be unusable can be viewed at /sys/fs/f2fs/<disk>/unusable This space is reclaimed once checkpoint=enable. checkpoint_merge	 When checkpoint is enabled, this can be used to create a kernel daemon and make it to merge concurrent checkpoint requests as much as possible to eliminate redundant checkpoint issues.
-Plus, we can eliminate the sluggish issue caused by slow checkpoint operation when the checkpoint is done in a process context in a cgroup having low i/o budget and cpu shares.
-To make this do better, we set the default i/o priority of the kernel daemon to "3", to give one higher priority than other kernel threads.
-			 This is the same way to give a I/O priority to the jbd2 journaling thread of ext4 filesystem. nocheckpoint_merge	 Disable checkpoint merge feature. compress_algorithm=%s	 Control compress algorithm, currently f2fs supports "lzo", "lz4", "zstd" and "lzo-rle" algorithm. compress_algorithm=%s:%d Control compress algorithm and its compress level, now, only "lz4" and "zstd" support compress level config. algorithm	level range
-			 lz4		3 - 16
-			 zstd		1 - 22
-compress_log_size=%u	 Support configuring compress cluster size, the size will
-			 be 4KB * (1 << %u), 16KB is minimum size, also it's
+The actual space that would be unusable can be viewed at /sys/fs/f2fs/<disk>/unusable This space is reclaimed once checkpoint=enable. compress_algorithm=%s	 Control compress algorithm, currently f2fs supports "lzo", "lz4", "zstd" and "lzo-rle" algorithm. compress_log_size=%u	 Support configuring compress cluster size, the size will be 4KB * (1 << %u), 16KB is minimum size, also it's default size.
-			 default size.